mofasass/widget-core-library/tutorials/4 - Fetching Data.md

  It is possible to chain `Promise`s by returning a new `Promise` inside a `then(fn)` function, the subsequent `then(fn)` call will be invoked when this returned `Promise` is resolved.

- `catch(fn)` blocks in the chain will catch any errors that happen at any point in the chain.
+ `catch(fn)` blocks in the chain will catch any errors that happen before it in the chain.

 ```javascript